kinde-oss/kinde-dotnet-sdk/docs/UsersApi.md

 # **CreateUser**
 > CreateUserResponse CreateUser (CreateUserRequest? createUserRequest = null)

-Create User
+Create user

 Creates a user record and optionally zero or more identities for the user.
-An example identity could be the email address of the user.
+An example identity could be the email address of the user.  <div>   <code>create:users</code> </div>

 ### Example
 ```csharp